+RESEARCH INTERESTS

+My research interest lies in different areas of neuroscience, particularly those at the interface between psychology, biology, and modeling.
+In my PhD, I am focusing on (1) the neural substrates implicated in decision making (2) how these substrates are perturbed in the case of pathologies such as addiction (3) the modeling of these perturbations (4) and finally in new techniques to causally manipulate theses disturbed networks.

 ACADEMIC POSITIONS

 Demonstrator in Research Methods in Practice | Plymouth University (UK) | January – May 2023

+P-Investigator: Claire Walsh

-Supervising undergraduate studentthrough a 12 week workshop aiming to build an experiment, collect the data and analyze it.
-The workshop focuses on
+Supervising undergraduate students through a 12-week workshop aiming to build an experiment, collect the data and analyze it.
+The workshop emphasizes on reproductible and open science.

+Visiting Student | Oxford University (UK) | October – December 2021

+P-investigator: Miriam Klein-Flügge

+Linking addiction biomarkers to the connectivity profile of striatum subdivision using resting-state functional MRI (rs-fMRI) as well as questionnaires from the Human Connectome Project database (n=510)

 Research Assistant | Plymouth University (UK) | February – August 2020

 P-investigator: Elsa Fouragnan

 Collection of preliminary behavioural and fMRI data on healthy participants while they learn to assign credit to different environmental stimuli, including faces, cars and tools.
-Computational models were used to infer key elements of learning and we those model estimates to inform behavioral analyses.
+Computational models were used to infer key elements of learning and we used those models estimates to inform behavioral analyses.

 Research Assistant | Montreal University (Canada) | May – July 2019